Why Michelin Is Finally Coming to Philadelphia (and Boston Too)

 It has always been a city of second glances, of sleeper hits, of people doing extraordinary things without spotlight or script.

-So when Michelin arrives here, it’s not the city that’s changing.
+So when Michelin arrives here, it’s not the city that’s changing, it’s the guide.

 Finger Lakes Wine Guide